 Use of the Stage

 Please note that hiring the Main Hall does not automatically include use of the stage.
 It is possible that the stage may be being used or prepared for other functions and productions.
 This could introduce hazards to anyone who is not familiar with the stage and all its systems.
 Because of this, use of the stage is by agreement with the management committee only.
 Hirers wishing to use the stage should discuss this requirement with the booking clerk and arrangements will be made for a guided tour of the area to ensure safe usage.

 CCTV is in use at the Hall for the purposes of crime prevention and public safety.
 This equipment is securely located and should not be interfered with.
-The CCTV system is operated in accordance with the 1998 Data Protection Act.
+The CC system is operated in accordance with the 1998 Data Protection Act.
 Any enquiries concerning CCTV images should be made to the management committee.

 General Data Protection Regulations (GDPR) May 2018- Privacy Notice